Other Projects we're

 Industry Collaboration & Awareness Activities

-Sponsoring conferences and seminars that gather the industry’s best minds and put the spotlight on brain tumour projects.
+Sponsoring national and global conferences and seminars that gather the industry’s best minds and put the spotlight on brain tumour projects.
 This enables collaboration and begins forming a platform for the industry to form a plan for paediatric brain cancer.